-The method, by which we implement the insigths and objectives of the idenitity-oriented psychotrauma theory, is called Identity constellation with the Intention method.
+The method, by which we implement the insigths and objectives of the Idenitity oriented Psychotrauma Theory (IoPT), is called the Intention method.

 Based on the clients intention